Probing soft signals of gravitational-wave memory with space-based interferometers: Soft memory waveforms

 We refer a specific form of the zero-frequency limit of the spectrum that depends only on the asymptotic difference in a waveform observable in the time domain as a \textit{soft waveform}.
 This is a useful notion, since such a limit is shared by all waveforms with the same ``memory'' and becomes a good approximation to the actual signal at sufficiently low frequencies.
 In this section, we introduce three types of soft waveforms, corresponding respectively to the displacement memory, velocity memory and integrated-displacement memory.
 In the subsequent sections on detectability, however, we focus primarily on displacement memory.

 The GWs emitted by distant sources are well-approximated by plane waves when they reach our detectors.
-Consider a flat spacetime perturbed by a weak plane GW in the transverse-traceless (TT) gauge:
+Consider a flat spacetime perturbed by a weak plane GW\footnote{The memory effects under discussion should not be confused with those in exact pp-wave spacetimes~\cite{Achour_2024}.} in the transverse-traceless (TT) gauge:

 where $h_{ij}(t,\mathbf{x})$ is the strain tensor field satisfying $\delta_{ij}h_{ij}=\partial_i h_{ij}=0$.
 The strain tensor can be decomposed into two linearly-polarized states, and the waveform at $\mathbf{x=0}$ reads